dinesh-thiyagarajan/Target-Case-Study/README.md

 ## Authors

-Dinesh Thiyagarajan
+* Dinesh Thiyagarajan
   dineshkarthie@gmail.com

 ## Version History

-* 1 Initial Release
+* Initial Release VersionName "1.0"

 ## Acknowledgments
  * Icon used for No Signal is from http://flaticon.com